Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

 \textbf{Evaluation Metrics:} We measure the performance of the backdoor injection attack by computing the \textit{classification accuracy} on the testing data.
-We compute the \textit{attack success rate} by applying the trigger to all test images and measuring the number of modified images that are classified to the attack target label, i.e. classified to class seven.
-We also measure the classification accuracy of the clean adversarially robust models as a baseline for comparison.
-In addition, for detection efficacy, we report the \textit{number of feature representation clusters} found for all classes of all robust models.
+We compute the \textit{attack success rate} (ASR) by applying the trigger to all test images and measuring the number of modified images that are classified to the attack target label, i.e., classified to class seven (7).
+We also measure the \textit{adversarial precision} of all robust models.
+In addition, we measure the classification accuracy of the clean adversarially robust models as a baseline for comparison.
+We also compare the performance of robust models (i.e., ASR and classification accuracy) to that of standard backdoored (and clean) models.
+For detection efficacy, we report the \textit{number of feature representation clusters} found for all classes of all robust models.